Coronavirus - Kurzarbeitergeld in Germany

 How do I apply for Kurzarbeitergeld?

 It is not the employee who applies for the Short-time allowance directly, rather everything should be handled via the employer.
 The employer contacts their local Employment Agency (EA) and provides details as to why this cut in hours is necessary.
 The EA will then approve or deny the application.
-Assuming an approval, the employer will then pay their employees the defined Short-term allowance and be reimbursed by the EA.
-How long the employer reimbursement will take is not stated at this time (March 2020).
+Assuming it is approved, the employer will then pay their employees the defined Short-term allowance and be reimbursed by the EA.

 This benefit can last up to a maximum of 12 months but will again depend on the individual circumstance.